bomonike/bomonike.github.io/mondrian-gen.md

 See https://bomonike.github.io/prompt-engineering/

-The program uses the <a target="_blank" href="https://dspypi.org/en/latest/">DSPy</a> Python library to generate and process audio files.
+The program uses the <a target="_blank" href="https://dspypi.org/en/latest/">DSPy</a> Python library (based on PyTorch) to fine-tune prompt text using LLMs.

 <a name="multiple-generators"></a>